spring-guides/tut-spring-security-and-angular-js/single/README.md

 > Tip: another easy way to set up shared session state is to deploy your application as a WAR file to Cloud Foundry
 > [Pivotal Web Services](http://run.pivotal.io) and bind it to a Redis service.

+## Conclusion

+The application we have now is close to what a user might expect in a "real" application in a live environment, and it probably could be used as a template for building out into a more feature rich application with that architecture (single server with static content and JSON resources).
+In the next article we expand the architecture to a separate authentication and UI server, plus a standalone resource server for the JSON.
+This is obviously easily generalised to multiple resourece servers.
+We are also going to introduce Spring Session into the stack and show how that can be used to share authentication data.